 An Introduction to African Legal Resources

-Following is a brief description of selected African legal resources.
-This guide focuses on regional resources, not country-specific resources.
-Unlike American legal research, few resources are available online.
-Especially for domestic materials, researchers will often have to use materials in print.
-Also, it is more difficult to find very current material.
-Most of the databases are fee-based and available only to members of the Columbia community.
-For additional assistance finding African resources at Columbia's Diamond Law Library, please do not hesitate to contact the reference librarians at the Reference Desk.
+This guide focuses on regional resources, not country-specific resources, often available only to members of the Columbia community.
+For assistance finding African resources at Columbia's Diamond Law Library, please do not hesitate to contact the reference librarians at the Reference Desk.

 - 3 Legal Databases